AndyWright360/Quest_Board/README.md

 - **Character Counter:** Text inputs with character limits display a character counter, offering users a visual cue on their input progress.

 - **Helper Text:** Helper text accompanies the max-party input, providing clarity regarding the available number range.

-- **Invalid Input Notification:** Data error messages are included for text inputs, offering guidance to users in case of invalid entries.

 - **Required Field Indication:** Required inputs are marked to alert users to any missed fields during submission.